 I-TECH has been invited to collaborate with the Ministry of Health of the People's Republic of China and other organizations to strengthen training and support for health care workers in the care and treatment of individuals with HIV and AIDS.

-I-TECH has been working in Côte d’Ivoire since December of 2008 and currently supports two distinct projects: the development and implementation of electronic laboratory information systems for three central laboratories, and rapid scale up for HIV care and treatment services in the northeastern region of the country.
+I-TECH has been working in Côte d’Ivoire since December of 2008 and its primary project is the development and implementation of electronic laboratory information systems in a myriad of central and regional laboratories.

 In Ethiopia, I-TECH delivers technical assistance that enhances antiretroviral treatment (ART) service delivery and develops human resources in HIV/AIDS care.
 I-TECH provides an array of technical, clinical, laboratory, and operational support to 38 health care sites in the three northern regions of Amhara, Afar, and Tigray.